(Back to Haunted Movies Index)

 On the night two high school friends, Becca Kolter and Katie Embry, are staying up late joking about an allegedly terrifying masterpiece of a movie, their nightmare manifests itself and claims the life of Katie, victim number one of what will become a string of gruesome deaths.

-Horrified, Rachel races the clock to solve the mystery in her allotted time frame.7 days.
+Horrified, Rachel races the clock to solve the mystery in her allotted time frame; 7 days.
 But with her only lead connecting the tape to the Morgan family and their dead horses it seems that Rachel may be approaching the mystery the wrong way.
-A trip to the Morgan ranch proves useless, and it isn't until Noah steals some files from the local psych-ward that the two learn that the tape, and thus the deaths, may have something to do with the little girl, the Morgan's daughter, Samara, as opposed to her mother (Rachel's first hypothesis).
+A trip to the Morgan ranch proves useless, and it isn't until Noah steals some files from the local psych-ward that the two learn that the tape, and thus the deaths, may have something to do with the little girl, Samara, as opposed to her mother (Rachel's first hypothesis).

 "The Ring" is a magnificent film that revolutionizes the horror industry after hundreds of would-be and so-so films failed and flopped their way back onto Blockbuster shelves.
 In fact, this deeply psychological film is the saving grace for the stigmatizing stereotype of "cliched" and "predictable" that horror films have become so famous for.
 "The Ring" is utterly unique, perceptive, and alluring.